Gridlink Interconnector: Route

 The 140 km cable lies on the seabed protected by a covering of rocks or in a trench.
 Other users must not be disrupted, and a series of hazards must be avoided: anchorages, navigation channels, environmentally sensitive areas, known wrecks, moving sandbanks, unexploded ordnance, windfarms and other subsea cables.
 The route was chosen to take all this into account, and to turn south on the most western route to minimise cable length.
 In the Thames, it runs to the south of the Pan Sands sand bank and south of the BritNed interconnector cable.

-In France the HVDC cable crosses the coastline in an industrial area owned by the Grand Maritime Port of Dunkerque (GMPD) and passes under their land for 10 km to a site alongside the RD11 junction (52a/b) with the A16 autoroute to the new converter station.
-The 400 kV AC link travels 3 km underground to the new Warande substation that is to be built adjacent to the existing RTE Bourbourg substation; they will share connection to the 400 kV AC overhead lines of the RTE.
+In France the high-voltage direct current cable crosses the coastline in an industrial area owned by the Grand Maritime Port of Dunkerque (GMPD) and passes under their land for 10 km to a site alongside the RD11 junction (52a/b) with the A16 autoroute to the new converter station.
+The 400 kV alternating current link travels 3 km underground to the new Warande substation that is to be built adjacent to the existing RTE Bourbourg substation; they will share connection to the 400 kV alternating current overhead lines of the RTE.